 - Craig WJ.
 Nutrition concerns and health effects of vegetarian diets.
 Nutr Clin Pract 2010;25(6):613-20.

-- Vegan Society.
-What Every Vegan Should Know About Vitamin B12 [online document], accessed 8 February 2017.
+- Vegan Society: What Every Vegan Should Know About Vitamin B12.
+Available online, accessed 8 February 2017.

 - Barthet VJ, Bacala R. Development of optimized extraction methodology for cyanogenic glycosides from flaxseed (Linum usitatissimum).
 J AOAC Int 2010;93(2):478-84.

 - Yang QY, Song L, Zhang JF, Shen ZF, Liu Q, Liu SN, Zheng WS, Yao CS.
 Cyanogenetic glycosides and simple glycosides from the linseed meal.Fitoterapia.
 2015 Oct;106:78-83.